Truly-K/Truly-K/README.md

 - 👀 I’m interested in new opportunities.

 - 🌱 I’m currently learning FULL STACK DEVELOPMENT through MIT xPRO, where we build, test, and deploy web applications, APIs, and front-end web applications.
-We work with many languages including:
+I work with:
-HTML, CSS, JavaScript, MongoDB, Express JS, React JS, Node JS.
+HTML, CSS, JavaScript, C#, Selenium MongoDB, Express JS, React JS, Node JS.

 - 💞️ I’m looking to collaborate on a variety of projects to build my experience and portfolio.